shieldworks/aegis/DESIGN_DECISIONS.md

-When an **Aegis** component crashes, or when an **Aegis** component is evicted, the workloads can still function with the existing secrets they have without having to rely on the existing of an active secrets store.
+When an **Aegis** component crashes, or when an **Aegis** component is evicted, the workloads can still function with the existing secrets they have without having to rely on the existence of an active secrets store.

 When an **Aegis** component restarts, it will seamlessly recover its state from an encrypted backup without requiring any manual intervention.